MackHatcher/memorygame1/README.md

 The game is a simple memory testing game, using cards.
 The game consists of a 8 x 2 grid of cards which default to the face-down positon.
 The face of each card features a fantasy based creature from the popular role-playing game "Dungeons & Dragons".

-The game officially begins when the first match attempt of two cards occurs; this starts the countdown timer.
+The game officially begins when the first match attempt of two cards occurs; this starts the timer.
 On each turn, the player flips over one card to reveal the monster hiding underneath.
 The player then turns over a second card, hoping it's revealed monster matches the first flipped card's monster.
 If the monsters match, both cards will stay flipped right-side up, and are removed from play.